 With manufacturers scrambling to find every possible solution to go green – and scraping the drawers to find the dollars to fund the endeavours - every sustainable technology is on the table at the moment.
-And while hydrogen isn’t the most anchored technology at the moment, a number of automakers are still looking at it because it offers certain advantages over the more mainstream battery electric approach.
+And while hydrogen isn’t the most popular idea at the moment, a number of automakers are still looking at it because it offers certain advantages over the more mainstream battery electric approach.
 Honda has been manufacturing Fuel Cell Electric vehicles for around two decades.
 Some of these vehicles have been produced and offered to the public, but most were designed for special government programs and research and development.

 Listen - The Car Guide Podcast EP4: Honda's electrification plans